 “If the hair resists, you up the intensity,” she says.

 That’s a formula Ursula knows well.
 She’s been upping the game for Instagram-worthy hair at mega events like the Met Gala; she worked with superstar Rihanna, model Jourdan Dunn and actress Zendaya, the latter for whom Ursula created the Joan of Arc, “shock of ginger” look that ruled the red carpet.
 This time it’s me in Ursula’s chair, and my hair is about to listen as the style whisperer begins my requested “date-night hairdo.”

 Ursula, who did my hair upon the invitation of Suave so I could try out their products, grabbed a can of Suave’s Natural Hairspray, parting off a section of my clean, dry hair—I’m wearing a wavy, lace-front wig for the session.
 Liberally spraying the hair from root to ends, Ursula asks me, “Notice anything?”
 I think for a second, then it hits me: I don’t smell anything at all.
 I touch the shaft of hair that’s been sprayed; it feels dry, nothing sticky at all like hair spray normally would be.

 As she works her way around my head in sections, I’m spared what I call the “hairdresser high.”
 I’m sure you’ve experienced inhaling chemical cocktails of products swirling together in a cloud of complex cosmetic odors, leaving you lightheaded.
 It’s what I think makes a lot of hairdressers a little crazy, which is maybe why they tend to be fun people.
-Suave Natural Hairspray comes in four strengths, Ursula says: “Right now, we’re using No. 3 for flexible hold.”
+Suave Natural Hairspray comes in two holds, Natural Smooth and Natural Hold.
+Ursula says: “Right now, we’re using Natural Hold.”

 Let’s see if this hair listens ...